 5. Personalize your prospects’ experiences on your website

-- Behavioral data: This would be your target’s activity, like how a prospect behaves while on your app or website.
+- Behavioral data: This would be your target’s activity, like how a prospect behaves on your app or website.

 - Contextual data: Things like which browser was used, the type of device, and its location.